Joint Robust Beamforming Design for WPT-assisted D2D Communications in MISO-NOMA: Fractional Programming and Deep Reinforcement Learning: Introduction

-Although the combination of NOMA and D2D communication can bring benefits such as higher spectrum efficiency and energy efficiency, there still are challenges that need to be overcome \cite{zhang2020envisioning}.
-Considering the spectrum sharing of NOMA, severe co-channel interference to cellular users will be introduced when the D2D devices are appended to cellular networks.
+To realize the spectrum and energy cooperation aforementioned, there are challenges that need to be overcome \cite{zhang2020envisioning}.
+First, due to the spectrum sharing protocol, severe co-channel interference to NOMA downlink users will be introduced when the D2D devices are appended to cellular networks.
 Therefore, interference control has to be carried out to guarantee the original cellular users' quality of service (QoS) when D2D devices are deployed.
-On the other hand, massive-MIMO has been certainly applied to cellular networks, and the accuracy of beamforming design is indispensable.
+Second, the inaccuracy of channel estimation in practical systems makes the beamforming more challenging to design, and hence the robust beamforming design is important.